Stelios Giannakopoulos: Bolton Wanderers

 On 17 March 2006, he was chosen to play in a 50th anniversary game for the pact of Rome and for the participation of Manchester United in UEFA competitions, in a match that took place in Old Trafford.
 Giannakopoulos played in the second half alongside players such as Steven Gerrard, Robbie Fowler, Andrea Pirlo, Zlatan Ibrahimovic, Henrik Larsson, Gennaro Gattuso and others against Manchester United in a 4–3 loss.

-With Sam Allardyce leaving the club at the start of the 2007–08 season and only a year left on his contract, there were rumours of Stelios moving to another Premier League club or returning to Greece.
-However Stelios stayed at Bolton and although he was not as regular a player as previous seasons (due to injury and managerial changes) he was able to help Bolton with a string of late goals.
-The first one during injury time in the League Cup third round tie against Fulham at Craven Cottage, the second one in the UEFA Cup, when Stelios scored in the third minute of injury time to salvage a 1–1 draw against Aris Salonica and the third one in a Premier League game versus Derby when Stelios again scored in injury time to earn Bolton a much needed three points in what was a poor season for the team.
+With Sam Allardyce leaving the club at the start of the 2007–08 season and only a year left on his contract, there were rumours of Giannakopoulos moving to another Premier League club or returning to Greece.
+However Giannakopoulos stayed at Bolton and although he was not as regular a player as previous seasons (due to injury and managerial changes) he was able to help Bolton with a string of late goals.
+The first one during injury time in the League Cup third round tie against Fulham at Craven Cottage, the second one in the UEFA Cup, when Giannakopoulos scored in the third minute of injury time to salvage a 1–1 draw against Aris Salonica and the third one in a Premier League game versus Derby when Giannakopoulos again scored in injury time to earn Bolton a much needed three points in what was a poor season for the team.
 His last ever goal for Bolton was a crucial one and came on 26 April 2008 when he scored in the 1–1 draw against Tottenham Hotspur helping Bolton avoid relegation.

-At the end of the season Stelios was not offered a new contract and was released by the club fuelling speculation that he would be returning to his native Greece and finishing off his career at Olympiacos.
-However the player confirmed that he would prefer to stay in the Premier League, and was subsequently linked with a move to newly promoted Premier League club Hull City, after interest from their new manager Phil Brown who worked with Stelios at Bolton.
+At the end of the season Giannakopoulos was not offered a new contract and was released by the club fuelling speculation that he would be returning to his native Greece and finishing off his career at Olympiacos.
+However the player confirmed that he would prefer to stay in the Premier League, and was subsequently linked with a move to newly promoted Premier League club Hull City, after interest from their new manager Phil Brown who worked with Giannakopoulos at Bolton.

 Hull City

-On 22 September 2008 it was confirmed by Hull that they had signed Stelios on a one-year deal.
-Stelios is another player who arrived at Hull City with an impressive track record, having spent 5 years in the Premier League with Bolton and winning Euro 2004 with Greece.
+On 22 September 2008 it was confirmed by Hull that they had signed Giannakopoulos on a one-year deal.
+Giannakopoulos is another player who arrived at Hull City with an impressive track record, having spent 5 years in the Premier League with Bolton and winning Euro 2004 with Greece.
 He joined the Tigers in 2008, for the club's first ever season in the top flight under Phil Brown.

 He made his debut for Hull against Portsmouth exactly 2 months after joining them on 22 November 2008, coming on as a sub in the 82nd minute.
-Stelios would make one more substitute appearance in the league as well as a full game in the FA cup before he decided to make a further move having been frustrated by his lack of games at Hull.
+Giannakopoulos would make one more substitute appearance in the league as well as a full game in the FA cup before he decided to make a further move having been frustrated by his lack of games at Hull.